The Frankel property for self-shrinkers from the viewpoint of elliptic PDE's

 The first half-space property for Euclidean properly immersed self-shrinkers of the MCF was observed in \cite[Theorem 3]{PiRi}. \begin{theorem*} Let $x: \GS^{m}\to\rr^{m+1}$ be a properly immersed self-shrinker.
 If $x(\GS)$ is contained in a closed half-space of $\rr^{m+1}$ determined by a hyperplane $\Pi$ passing through the origin, then $x(\GS) = \Pi$. \end{theorem*}

 In the same paper, the authors started the investigation on the possible regions where a properly immersed self-shrinker (with various geometric assumptions) can be located.
 The proof of the half-space property proposed in \cite{PiRi} is a simple application of the $f$-parabolicity of the self-shrinkers.
-Soon after, P. Cavalcante and J. Espinar, \cite[Theorem 1.1]{CaEs}, obtained the same result using the touching principle following closely the original proof by Hoffman-Meeks.
-The role of the catenoid is now played by a rotational self-shrinker discovered by S. Kleene and N. M\"oller \cite{KlMo}.
-With the same geometric technique, they were also able to replace the half-space by the interior or the exterior region of a cylindrical self-shrinker; \cite[Theorem 1.2 and Theorem 1.3]{CaEs}
+Soon after, P. Cavalcante and J. Espinar, \cite[Theorem 1.1]{CaEs}, obtained the same result using the touching principle, following closely the original proof by Hoffman-Meeks.
+The role of the catenoid is now played by a rotational self-shrinker discovered by S. Kleene and N. M\o ller \cite{KlMo}.
+With a different analytic technique, based on a perturbation argument that exploits the instability of the Jacobi operator associated to a cylinder, they were also able to replace the half-space by the interior or the exterior region of a cylindrical self-shrinker; \cite[Theorem 1.2 and Theorem 1.3]{CaEs}

 In the next result we use potential theoretic arguments to recover \cite[Theorem 1.2 and Theorem 1.3]{CaEs} in a very succinct way. \begin{theoremA} Let $x:\Sigma^m\to\mathbb{R}^{m+1}$ be a complete properly immersed self-shrinker.
 If $x(\Sigma)$ is confined inside either one of the connected regions of $\rr^{m+1}$ determined by the self-shrinker cylinder $\mathbb{S}^{k}_{\sqrt{k}}\times\mathbb{R}^{m-k}\subset\mathbb{R}^{m+1}$, $1\leq k\leq m-1$, then $x(\GS) =\mathbb{S}^{k}_{\sqrt{k}}\times\mathbb{R}^{m-k}$. \end{theoremA}